-A student must be immunized with a dose of Meningococcal Conjugate vaccine for 7th grade entry.
+A student enrolling in a Utah seventh through twelfth grade must be immunized with a dose of the Meningococcal Conjugate vaccine.

-School entry: One dose of Meningococcal Conjugate vaccine is required for 7th grade entry.
+School entry: One dose of Meningococcal Conjugate vaccine is required for students entering seventh through twelfth grade.

-NOTE: Only Meningococcal Conjugate vaccine given on or after 10 years of age is acceptable for 7th grade school entry.
+NOTE: Only Meningococcal Conjugate vaccine given on or after 10 years of age is acceptable for school entry.